mdevuyst/wrk/README.md

         --tls1.3:      Use TLS version 1.3 for HTTPS requests

+    -C, --connect-to:  Connect to the specified IP address or hostname

 ## Benchmarking Tips

   The machine running wrk must have a sufficient number of ephemeral ports